Skip to content

 poster

 Let's take the above movie as an example.
 This isn't a real movie, but for the purposes of this tutorial we are going to pretend.
-This movie has the following attributes across Plex, OverSeerr, and Radar:
+This movie has the following attributes across Plex, Overseerr, and Radarr:

 Plex -